In an engaging Q&A format, the Customer Service Answer Guide provides brief, meaty answers to frontline reps’ most frequently asked questions.

-Your package includes 10 copies of the Training Booklet, one copy of the Leader’s Guide, and downloadable Certificates.
+Your package includes 10 copies of the Training Booklet plus downloadable Leader’s Guide, and Certificates.

 Over the years our panel of frontline reps has fielded questions on just about every aspect of customer service.